 If I retest, what will be on my score report?

 If you retest, your score report will show your most recent performance on the section(s) or subtest(s) you have taken.

 Will passing the CHSPE qualify me for college admissions?

 CHSPE meets the requirement of California state universities that an applicant have a high school diploma or equivalent.
 California state universities also require, however, that applicants have a certain number of units in several courses of study including social science, English, mathematics, laboratory science, and others.
 Applicants who have not yet completed the requisite units may complete their units at a community college.
 Units completed at a community college add up more quickly than high school units.
 One semester of community college is equal to one full year of study in high school.

 On the Free Application for Student Aid (FAFSA), question #26 asks, "When you begin college in the upcoming school year, what will be your high school completion status?"
-Which option should I select?

 In California, your Certificate of Proficiency is the legal equivalent of a high school diploma.
 Confirmation of high school completion is often required as part of the admissions and enrollment process.
 Make sure you keep a copy of your Certificate of Proficiency available in case your college or university requests it.